ebritsyn/obormot/README.md

 ## Running the tests

-To run tests do following steps in console:
+To run tests do the following steps in console:

 ```
 cd tests